RohiniRG/Daily-Coding/README.md

 ## Day 20
 ### Problem Statement: Rotate by 90 degree
 Given a square matrix of size N x N.
-The task is to rotate it by 90 degrees in anti-clockwise direction without using any extra space. https://www.geeksforgeeks.org/rotate-a-matrix-by-90-degree-in-clockwise-direction-without-using-any-extra-space/
+The task is to rotate it by 90 degrees in anti-clockwise direction without using any extra space. <br />
+https://www.geeksforgeeks.org/rotate-a-matrix-by-90-degree-in-clockwise-direction-without-using-any-extra-space/

 **Examples:** <br />